 Sterling falls to fresh two-year low on leadership race concerns

-LONDON, July 12 (Reuters) - The British pound slipped to a fresh two-year low on Tuesday thanks to a broad dollar rebound and as political uncertainty weighed on sentiment.
+LONDON, July 12 (Reuters) - Sterling slipped to a fresh two-year low against the dollar on Tuesday as political uncertainty weighed on sentiment, before broad-based weakness in the dollar offered the British currency some respite.

-Boris Johnson's resignation as prime minister last week deepened the uncertainty hanging over the British economy, already under strain from an inflation rate heading for double digits, the risk of a recession and Brexit.
+Boris Johnson's resignation as prime minister last week deepened the doubts hanging over the British economy, already under strain from an inflation rate heading for double digits, the risk of a recession, and the impact of Brexit.

-Britain's main opposition Labour Party will put forward a motion for a no-confidence vote in Johnson's government on Tuesday, with the vote expected to take place on Wednesday, a source in the party said.
+Britain's main opposition Labour Party will put forward a motion for a no-confidence vote in Johnson's government on Tuesday, with the vote expected to take place on Wednesday, a party source said.

 "Sterling will be buffeted by leadership questions as there is a question about the extent to which we will see a conservative leader who is intent on fiscal discipline or a prime minister intent on unfunded tax cuts, which would trigger a more aggressive response from the Bank of England," said Sarah Hewin, a senior economist at Standard Chartered.